Tinysqua/VTGAN-pytorch-version/README.md

 |   ├──ABNORMAL
 |   ├──NORMAL
 ```
-- Then you will get a "data" directory
+- Then, after random_cropping, you will get a "data" directory
 ```
 ├── data
 |   ├──Images